-I have been reluctant to post general questions so as not to limit the fruitful discussion that the book allows, however, I have had so many requests that I have decided to post a combination of questions posed by readers as well as a few of my own.
-Feel free to add some of your own!
+I have been reluctant to post general questions so as not to limit the fruitful discussion that each book allows, however, I have had so many requests that I have decided to post a combination of questions posed by readers as well as a few of my own.
+Feel free to add some of yours!

 Halfway to Each Other: How a Year in Italy Brought Our Family Home